typelevel/typelevel.github.com/README.md

 This will spin up an sbt and a Jekyll instance in parallel.
 When making changes to a post, sbt will re-run tut, after which Jekyll will re-render (which takes a moment).

-When you send a pull request, [Netlify](https://www.netlify.com/) will automatically build a rendered preview of the site.

 #### Running in Docker